Questions and Answers

 All spending from a voter-approved bond measure would be publicly disclosed.
 Project updates would be presented at board meetings, as well as on the District’s website.

 As of June 2017, District 207’s legal bond principal issuance maximum limit is $319 million.
-The $195 million reflects 61% of our borrowing capacity.
+The $195 million bond issue reflects 61% of our borrowing capacity.
 When added to the $18 million of current debt outstanding, the total reflects 67% of the District’s borrowing capacity.
 The bonds would be paid over 20 years.
 Once the bonds are repaid, the debt service levy (taxes) go away.

 How will this impact the average homeowner in District 207?